SoraLabs

 Measurable recovery.

-Designed to compress the time, effort and uncertainty of disruption — for operators, for the airline, and for the passenger.
+Designed to compress the time, effort and uncertainty of IROP recovery — for operators, for the airline, and for the passenger.

 Faster recovery

-Designed to reduce disruption handling from hours of manual coordination to minutes of AI-assisted approval.
+Designed to reduce IROP handling from hours of manual coordination to minutes of AI-assisted operational approval.

 Lower servicing load

-Built to automate repetitive rebooking, communication and passenger servicing workflows during disruption peaks.
+Built to automate repetitive PNR re-accommodation, communication and passenger servicing workflows during disruption peaks.

 Better passenger outcomes

-Helps operational teams coordinate recovery faster, reduce uncertainty and improve the experience when operations break down.
+Helps operational teams coordinate recovery faster, reduce uncertainty and improve servicing when operations break down.

 Target outcomes · Subject to deployment context